-Through our Watchdog Program, Friends of Family Farmers holds corporate agribusiness, elected decision-makers, and state agencies like the Oregon Department of Agriculture accountable for decisions that negatively impact Oregon’s independent small and mid-sized farmers and ranchers.
+Through our Advocacy, Friends of Family Farmers holds corporate agribusiness, elected decision-makers, and state agencies like the Oregon Department of Agriculture accountable for decisions that negatively impact Oregon’s independent small and mid-sized farmers and ranchers.
 Two ways to stay up to speed on the issues and take action in support of Oregon’s family farms is by following us on Facebook or signing up for our ‘Notes from the Barnyard’ email newsletter.

 Government agencies have a big impact on farms and food systems in Oregon.
 Our Watchdog Program tracks a variety of state level activities, including: